Honors Program in Psychological Science

 Although it is recommended that students register for all four semesters of the Honors Seminar (described below), we recognize that some students may be able to complete the Honors Program in three semesters.
 This 3-semester option accommodates students with plans to study abroad or who have other academic requirements that conflict with the program.
 All students are required to register for the Honors Seminar in the Spring term of their senior year.
 However, the other two semesters of the seminar may be any two of the three remaining terms of the junior and senior year.
 Students who wish to choose the 3-semester option must obtain permission from their faculty mentor, before they apply to the Honors Program.
 In some cases, students will be required to arrange to work with their faculty mentor over the summer of their Junior year to make the necessary progress on the Honors Project.

-In the Fall of their Senior year, students should register for PSY (or PSY-PC) 4998.
+In the Fall of their Senior year, continuing students should register for PSY (or PSY-PC) 4998.
 During this term, students will engage in career development activities, learn how to manage their data, and work on revising their proposals into the introduction and methods section of their thesis.

 The Directors of the Honors Program (see below) and the student’s faculty mentor will jointly determine student grades each semester based on both laboratory- and classroom-based activities.